Here are the methods to enable remote debugging for Chrome browser on various operating systems:

 - Enter the following command in the terminal and press Enter:

-The Chrome browser will start in debug mode and listen to port 9222 to accept remote debug connections.
+Chrome browser will start in debug mode and listen on port 9222 to accept remote debugging connections.

 google-chrome --remote-debugging-port=9222